poncj/solidity-rps/README.md

 3. Create the .env file inside /deploy/ folder and specify your `PRIVATE_KEY` in it from which the contract will be deployed.

-3. Also specify `RPC_URL` in the .env file.
+4. Also specify `RPC_URL` in the .env file.

+5. Specify REFILL_AMOUNT as 0.001 in the .env file.
+You can change it.
+This amount will be transfered to the contract balance.

-3. Open terminal and start to execute commands:
+6. Open terminal and start to execute commands:

 This command will install all the libraries needed to deploy the contracts